Policies and Procedures

 Adrian, MI 49221-2563

-All students are required to live in campus housing unless they:
+All students are required to live in campus housing for 4 years unless they:

-Students living on campus are required to register for and maintain 12 or more credit hours.
+Students living on-campus are required to register for and maintain 12 or more credit hours and be enrolled in one of the traditional or block meal plans (See Campus Dining for more information).
 A student dropping below 12 hours must contact the Housing Office for special permission to remain in campus housing.

 All residence hall entrance doors are kept locked 24 hours a day.
 Student room doors should be kept locked at any time the room is left unoccupied.
-In the event of a theft, the Campus Safety Department and a Residence Life staff member should be notified.
+In the event of a theft, the Campus Safety Department and a Residence Life staff member should be notified immediately, so we can assist in attempting to recover the stolen items.
 Students are encouraged to secure insurance for personal belongings, as this is not provided by the College.
 The College accepts no responsibility for theft or damage to the personal property of a student.
 Students may not prop the exterior doors to, or any fire doors within, a student building at any time.

-All trash must be placed in appropriate receptacles located in the basement of each residence hall and designated areas of houses.
-Student room trash should not be placed in restroom or common area trash containers.
-Students who leave trash in the common areas will incur a minimum $25 fee for trash removal.
+All trash must be placed in appropriate receptacles located in the basement of each residence hall and designated areas of houses and apartments.
+Student room trash should not be placed in hallways, restroom or common area trash containers.
+Students who leave trash in the common areas will incur a minimum $25 fee per bag of trash for removal.